Massry Center for the Arts

 - Introduced “green seal certified” custodial cleaning products.

-- Converted to micro fiber custodial wet mops which utilize 95% less cleaning chemicals and water to operate through the life span of a mop head – an estimate annual savings of 36,000 gallons of water.
+- Converted to micro fiber custodial wet mops and wiping rags which utilize 95% less cleaning chemicals and water to operate through their life span – an estimated annual savings of 36,000 gallons of water.

 - Phased in Rubbermaid Pulse Cleaning System which cleans more square feet in less time.
 Includes microfiber, on-board reservoir, and user-controlled release of solution meaning cleaner floors faster, easier, and more effectively.
 This cuts down on chemical usage because less is needed to accomplish the same job.